connorshea/mdn-compat-data-explorer/README.md

 - [Mozilla Developer Network Browser Compatability Data](https://github.com/mdn/browser-compat-data)

 To view all dependencies used in this project, see the [`Gemfile`](/Gemfile) and [`package.json`](package.json).

+## Notes

+### Resources

+- [Using PostgreSQL and jsonb with Ruby on Rails](https://nandovieira.com/using-postgresql-and-jsonb-with-ruby-on-rails) is a really useful article for understanding jsonb usage with Postgres and Rails (this is used in this app).

 ### TODO